 To do a copywork lesson, just follow three simple steps.

-Step 1: Present the handwriting model.
+Step 1: Present the handwriting model

 Show the child what he is to copy.
 If he is just beginning to learn how to form his letters, have him watch you as you make each stroke, so he can see the direction and order of them.
 If he already knows the letter formations, you can simply give him the passage without demonstrating the strokes.

-Step 2: Have the child copy the model.
+Step 2: copy the model

 Now it is his turn to try to make his writing look just like that model.
 You want him to give his best effort and full attention to his work, so keep the lesson short.
 Focus on quality, not quantity.
 The fluency will come, and yes, that takes practice.
 But just remember that the more often he practices sloppy writing, the sooner sloppy writing will become a habit.
 So keep it short and focus on quality instead.
 It will be easier for your child to give sustained attention and best effort if the lesson is short.
 You want to set up a habit of good handwriting.